QTM 106Luciferianism and the Christian Response

 Modern author Michael W. Ford continues this in The Bible of the Adversary:

-- The Biblical Data Point [E]: The Hebrew text of Isaiah 14:12 uses the word Helel (הֵילֵל), meaning "shining one" or "morning star."
+- What the Bible says [E]: The Hebrew in Isaiah 14:12 uses Helel (הֵילֵל), meaning "shining one" or "morning star."

 "We also have the prophetic message as something completely reliable... until the day dawns and the morning star (lucifer) rises in your hearts."
 (2 Peter 1:19, NIV/Vulgate [E])